theforeman/theforeman.org/_includes/manuals/nightly/2_quickstart_guide.md

 #### Supported platforms

 * Enterprise Linux 8, x86_64
+* Enterprise Linux 9, x86_64
 * Debian 11 (Bullseye), amd64
 * Ubuntu 20.04 (Focal), amd64

 #### Enterprise Linux

-The Foreman packages and installer are tested on AlmaLinux 8 and CentOS 8 Stream, but other RHEL derivatives can work because they're similar.
+The Foreman packages and installer are tested on AlmaLinux 8, AlmaLinux 9, CentOS Stream 8 and CentOS Stream 9, but other RHEL derivatives can work because they're similar.
 Sometimes additional work may be needed.
 For any queries for these platforms raise a question in [discourse support section](https://community.theforeman.org/c/support/10)